 4. Ravensburger Allianz Arena 3D Puzzle

-- With this 3D puzzle from Ravensburger, children and adults from 10 years experience a unique, three-dimensional puzzle experience and can create the Alliance Arena, the 'Living Room of FC Bayern Munich' with numbered plastic parts
+- With this 3D puzzle from Ravensburger children and adults from 10 years experience a unique, three-dimensional puzzle experience and can create the Allianz Arena, the 'living room of FC Bayern Munich' with numbered plastic parts

-- The 216 custom-fit plastic puzzle pieces and 11 accessories can be easily puzzle together thanks to Easyclick technology and illustrated instructions (English language not guaranteed) and the finished decorative object holds without glue
+- The 216 precisely fitting plastic puzzle pieces and 11 accessories can be easily puzzled together thanks to Easyclick technology and illustrated instructions (English language not guaranteed) and the finished decorative object holds without glue

 - Ideal activity with guaranteed success - thanks to illustrated, coloured instructions and numbered puzzle pieces.
 Promotes spatial thinking and fine motor skills